sarzil-hossain/reactance/README.md

 ## Protocols
 These are the protocols currently supported by Reactance.
 Protocols upper in the list are more preferable for usage because of security and performance.

+**NOTE: Hysteria2 is disabled by default.
+Because the sing-box clients available on the different platforms do not have any mechanism for verifying the proxy server's identity thus there's possibility of MITM attacks.
+Even if you include Hysteria in your configuration, it would be ignored**

 |Protocol|Service|Authentication Method|Server Verification Method|Auto DNS Proxying|
 |--|--|--|--|--|
 |Cisco AnyConnect|OpenConnect|Certificate|TBD|Yes|